oracle/python-oracledb/doc/src/api_manual/module.rst

     are parsed by python-oracledb itself and a generated connect descriptor is sent to the Oracle Client libraries.
 This value is only used in the python-oracledb Thick mode.
 The default value is :attr:`defualts.thick_mode_dsn_passthrough`.
+For more information, see
+    :ref:`usingconfigfiles`.

-    The ``extra_auth_params`` parameter is expected to be a dictionary containing the configuration parameters necessary for Oracle Database authentication using :ref:`Azure <azurecloudnativeauthplugin>` or
+    The ``extra_auth_params`` parameter is expected to be a dictionary containing the configuration parameters necessary for Oracle Database authentication using :ref:`OCI <cloudnativeauthoci>` or :ref:`Azure
-    :ref:`OCI <ocicloudnativeauthplugin>` cloud native authentication plugins.
+    <cloudnativeauthoauth>` cloud native authentication plugins.
+This value is
-    This value is used in both the python-oracledb Thin and Thick modes.
+    used in both the python-oracledb Thin and Thick modes.
 See :ref:`tokenauth`.

     The ``handle`` parameter is expected to be an integer which represents a